How to Adjust Shimano Disc Brakes on a Mountain Bike: A Comprehensive Guide for Cyclists

 To remove the brake pads, you can start by opening the brake lever and removing the retaining pin.
 Once the retaining pin is out, the brake pads should slide out easily.
 To remove the rotor, you can use a rotor truing tool or a standard wrench to loosen the bolts that hold the rotor in place.
 This will allow you to slide the rotor off the hub.
 Once the brake pads and rotor are removed, you can inspect them for wear and tear, and clean them to improve their performance.

-You may also like: Can You Raise Your Mountain Bike Handlebars?
-A Guide to Adjusting Your Ride
+You may also like: How Do Mountain Bike Gears Work?
+A Comprehensive Guide

 Adjusting the Brake Caliper Position and Alignment